Major Record Distribution, LLC Introduces Richie Love, The Saxiest Man Alive

 Bio & Band History

-Richie is from Fayette North Carolina, and was born into Music Royalty, He is the youngest son of the World-renowed saxophonist Preston Love, who performed with such greats as Count Basie, Billie Holiday, Marvin Gaye to The Jackson 5.
+Richie was born in Omaha, Nebraska and raised in Los Angeles, CA and Omaha, He was nurtured by Music Royalty.
+He is the youngest son of the World-renowned saxophonist Preston Love, who performed with such greats as Count Basie, Billie Holiday, Marvin Gaye to The Jackson 5.
 Richie’s father was Motown’s first West Coast Orchestra/Contractor in the 60’s.

 Richie is no stranger to the music business, he began playing Sax at age 6.
-Richie has performed hundreds of Live Venues, T.V.
-Radio Shows and CD’s.
-He has studied under a legendary group of musicians, and songwriters such as, Johnny Otis, Buddy, Miles Andre Lewis(Mandre’), Norman Conners, Barbara Morrison, Shuggie Otis(Strawberry Letter 23), Angela Bofill, Billy Preston and the list goes on and on.
-Richie has been a Headliner with Wayne Tisdale, Chaka Khan, Buddy Miles and many more.
+Richie has performed on hundreds of Live Venues, T.V., Radio Shows and CD’s.
+He has worked, Recorded with, Headlined for and studied under a legendary group of musicians, and songwriters such as, Johnny Otis, Buddy Miles, Norman Conners, Barbara Morrison, Shuggie Otis, Angela Bofill, Billy Preston and the list goes on and on.
+Richie has been a Headliner with Wayman Tisdale, Chaka Khan, Buddy Miles, and many more.

-His band “The Love Connection” has been rocking audience for 35 years from L.A. to the Midwest and now on the “Est Coast”.
-They’ve been featured on Documentries, Headlined countless Jazz and Blues Festivals, including Omaha Jazz and Blues Festival (3 Years), Carson California Jazz Festival (2 Years), Ameristar Casino (3 Years) and co-star at Mississippi Valley Blues Festival.
+His band “The Love Connection” has been rocking audience for 35 years from L.A. to the Midwest and now on the “East Coast”.
+They’ve been featured on Documentaries, Headlined countless Jazz and Blues Festivals, including Omaha Jazz and Blues Festival (3 Years), Carson California Jazz Festival (2 Years), Ameristar Casino (3 Years) and co-star at Mississippi Valley Blues Festival.

 Awards